What Pressure Should I Set My Spray Gun?

 Using high pressure when spraying can lead to excessive overspray, which wastes material and increases the risk of inhaling harmful chemicals.
 It may also cause the coating to atomize, resulting in a thin and brittle finish that is prone to cracking and peeling.

-You might be interested in: Is A Paint Sprayer Messy?
+You might be interested in: How Far Should Paint Sprayer Be From Wall?

 Leave a Comment